-Updated Property Tax Information Now Available for Texas Taxpayers
+Updated Property Tax Information Now Available for Texas Taxpayers - 2025

-(Midland, TX) - New and updated property tax information has just been compiled by the Midland Central Appraisal District and is available now to assist taxpayers.
-This property tax information is current and covers a wide range of topics, such as taxpayer remedies, exemptions and appraisals, and is of value to select groups, such as disabled veterans and persons who are age 65 or older.
+New and updated property tax information has just been compiled by the Parker County Appraisal District and is available now to assist taxpayers.
+This property tax information is current and covers a wide range of topics, such as taxpayer remedies, exemptions, and appraisals, and has information for select groups, such as disabled veterans and persons aged 65 or older.